camunda/blog.camunda.org/content/post/2018/05/combining-bpm-rpa-workflow-automation.md

 +++
-title = "End-To-End Workflow Automation with RPA and Camunda BPM" date = "2018-05-28T12:00:00+01:00" author = "Mike Winters" draft = true
+title = "End-To-End Workflow Automation with RPA and Camunda BPM" description = "Learn more about the role of robotic process automation (RPA) in workflow automation and how to combine RPA with Camunda BPM." date = "2018-05-28T12:00:00+01:00" author = "Mike Winters" draft = true